EHRI/TeiEditions/README.md

 adding enriched canonical entity data to the header `<sourceDesc>` section.
 See the tools [README](tools/README.md) file for details.

+Since 0.0.3 this functionality is available on file import, with caveats.

 Structuring a TEI Edition
 -------------------------